 - improved integration of recreational land uses with other land users

 The RMP was released in May 2018.
-An advisory group to support plan implementation was established in 2019 and will support Alberta Environment and Parks in the long term development, maintenance, monitoring and evaluation of the recreation opportunities in the Livingstone and Porcupine Hills.
+An advisory group to support plan implementation was established in 2019 and will support Alberta Environment and Protected Areas in the long term development, maintenance, monitoring and evaluation of the recreation opportunities in the Livingstone and Porcupine Hills.
 Priority for implementation includes:

 - enhancement of fish habitat and installation of new watercourse crossings